SE Master’s Handbook

 Thesis Approval and Library Submission

 The Associate Chair for Graduate Studies gives final approval on the Final Oral Examination form.
 The student will then follow the electronic submission guidelines provided by Mugar Library.
-The Division Graduate Programs Manager will provide departmental electronic approval for the student upon receiving the 1) original signatures pages and 2) title page.
+The Division Graduate Programs Manager will provide departmental electronic approval for the student upon collecting the 1) signatures page and 2) title page.

 The Division Graduate Programs Manager will handle the binding of thesis copies for the primary thesis advisor and the Division.
-The cost for additional hardbound copies is $15.00 per copy (subsidized by the Division).
-Theses to be hardbound are sent to an external bindery once a year (early fall).
+The cost for additional hardbound copies is $40.00 per copy (subsidized by the Division).
+Theses to be hardbound are sent to an external bindery once a year (usually early fall and bound copies are received by January).
 Students who submit a personal copy for binding should be sure to leave a correct forwarding address after graduation so that their hardbound copy of the thesis can be mailed.

 MEng Program Planning Sheets